camunda-community-hub/community/extension-lifecycle.md

 # The extension lifecycle
-Camunda community contributed extensions adhere to a project lifecycle that aims to balance the needs of the broader community with that of the Camunda ecosystem as a whole.
+Camunda community extensions adhere to a project lifecycle that aims to balance the needs of the broader community with that of the Camunda ecosystem as a whole.
 This section will also detail the process for reporting abandoned extensions.

 Community extensions will have the following labels and Shields.io badges applied to them in addition to the `Community Extension` label/badge, designating where they are in terms of current usability, project stability, and overall lifecycle status.